hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 **Jackie Tran**:

 **Unassigned**
+- `story 6` The activities that the user selects are stored
 - `story 8` Time estimates are calculated and available to be retrieved
 - `story 17` Events of the same type as events rated poorly by the user are rarely included
 - `story 17` When itinerary is being created, events of the same type as events rated highly by the user are given preference